Data Processing Agreement

 5.4.1 Before the Sub Processor first Processes Controller Personal Data, take reasonable steps (for instance by way of reviewing privacy policies as appropriate) to ensure that the Sub Processor is committed to provide the level of protection for Controller Personal Data required by the Agreement; and

-5.4.2 Ensure that the arrangement between the Processor and the Sub Processor is governed by a written contract, including terms which offer materially similar level of protection for Controller Personal Data as those set out in this DPA that meet the requirements of Applicable Laws.
+5.4.2 Ensure that the arrangement between the Processor and the Sub Processor is governed by a written contract, including terms which offer materially similar or higher level of protection for Controller Personal Data as those set out in this DPA that meet the requirements of Applicable Laws.

 6. Data Subject Rights